dougeby/IntuneDocs/intune/app-configuration-policies-overview.md

 ## Apps that support app configuration

 ### Managed devices
 You can use app configuration policies for apps that support it.
-To support app configuration in Intune, apps must be written to support the use of app configurations as defined by the [AppConfig Community](https://www.appconfig.org/members).
-Consult your app vendor for details.
+To support app configuration in Intune, apps must be written to support the use of app configurations as defined by the OS.
+Consult your app vendor for details for which app config keys they support.

 ### Managed apps
 You can prepare your line-of-business apps by either incorporating the [Intune App SDK](app-sdk.md) into the app, or wrapping the app after it is developed using the [Intune App Wrapping Tool](apps-prepare-mobile-application-management.md).
 The Intune App SDK strives to minimize the amount of code changes required from the app developer.
 For more information, see the [Intune App SDK overview](app-sdk.md).
 For a comparison between the Intune App SDK and the Intune App Wrapping Tool, see [Prepare line-of-business apps for app protection policies](apps-prepare-mobile-application-management.md#feature-comparison).